 MAHESH BHUPATHIBhupathi served on the ATP Player Council from 2012-14, and in 2013, captured his 52nd career doubles title.
 It was his 17th year in a row winning a title.
 Bhupathi also reached the quarterfinals at Wimbledon.

 12-Time Grand Slam ChampionMahesh Bhupathi, a former NCAA Doubles Champion at Ole Miss, has confirmed his place in tennis history.

-Bhupathi, 41, continues to play a few tournaments here and there, while also staying busy with his newly created International Premier Tennis League (IPTL), which debuted in the fall of 2014 and featured 17-time grand slam winner Roger Federer, eight-time grand slam winner Novak Djokovic, Pete Sampras, Andre Aggasi, Serena Williams, Maria Sharapova, Tomas Berdych, Andy Murray, and many other top players.
+Bhupathi, 42, was known as one of the top doubles players in the 1990s and 2000s.
+Since retiring from playing, Bhupathi has stayed busy with his newly created International Premier Tennis League (IPTL), which debuted in the fall of 2014 and featured 17-time grand slam winner Roger Federer, eight-time grand slam winner Novak Djokovic, Pete Sampras, Andre Aggasi, Serena Williams, Maria Sharapova, Tomas Berdych, Andy Murray, and many other top players.

 In 2012, Bhupathi teamed with countryman Rohan Bopanna to compile a 34-22 match record.
 They closed the season strongly by reaching 3 finals in 4 tournaments including the Barclays ATP World Tour Finals in London, his 5th year-end championship final showing.
 Bhupathi also won his 12th grand slam title and eighth mixed doubles championship, teaming with Sania Mirza to win the French Open.
 It was the second grand slam title for the pair, who also won the 2009 Australian Open.